ATTORNEY FOR FLORIDA WILLS, TRUSTS AND OTHER DOCUMENTS

 People often put off drafting their Last Wills and Trusts Testament (known simply as a will) and other end-of-life documents.
 That’s understandable, because nobody wants to think about dying.

 But thinking about it briefly is a smart thing to do, no matter your age or financial status.
 If you don’t plan, hopefully for a time that won’t come for many years, you’ll be leaving it to your loved ones—or a state court—to make these important decisions for you.

 Each state has its own requirements for drafting a will.
 To draft a valid will in Florida, along with the other important documents everyone should have, you’ll want to use an experienced Florida estate attorney.

-The Law Office of Gary M. Landau, located in Coral Springs, Florida, in Broward County, has drafted Florida wills, trusts, living wills, healthcare surrogates, and other legal documents for more than two decades.
+The Law Office of Gary M. Landau, located in Coral Springs, Florida, in Coral Springs, has drafted Florida wills, trusts, living wills, healthcare surrogates, and other legal documents for more than two decades.

 We have the experience and knowledge to do this for you.